BlockchainCommons/GordianSeedTool-iOS/README.md

 ## Version History

+### 1.0 (16), April 13, 2021

+* Fixed a regression where attempting to seeds and derived keys would produce an empty page.

 ### 1.0 (15), April 12, 2021

 * You can now back up a seed by printing its SSKR shares.
 Access this from Seed Detail > Decrypt > Export Menu > Export as SSKR Multi-Share > Set group and share parameters > Next > Print All Shares.